monikma/monikma.github.io/_posts/2020-03-30-cloud-developer.md

 CloudFlare for improved DNS with monitoring and failover capabilities. - like analytics DataDog for stack performance and health status. - like profiling AWS also has native tools to help monitor performance called CloudWatch.

+### Git and Readme

+What you may want to pay attention on your github profile:
+- friendly but not weird picture, does not have to be your face but should express something about you
+- "professional" profile name, not , best contain your name in some way
+- twitter link, to see your interests
+- repositories should have descriptions, if you contributed it is food if they have many stars - this is good to check team work
+- contribution chart, at least 2 weeks regularly

+Online Markdown editor: [Dillinger] (https://dillinger.io/).

+Commit message Udacity best practices:
+- type: subject, up to 50 characters, first letter capitalized, without a period
+- body, after a blank line, up to 72 characters per line
+- footer, which ticket it resolves, related issues